Gluten Free Crispy Cauliflower – Vegan with Two Sauce Options

 P.S.
 Flour Farm gives back.
 We are committed to bringing healthy food to members of our community.
 If you are looking for replacement ingredients, please consider supporting Flour Farm and 2nd Harvest by clicking on this Amazon Associate link.
 We donate 50% of the profit made from Amazon purchases to 2nd Harvest, which is a local organization dedicated to feeding our children, our community and helping those in need.
 You will be sent directly to Amazon.com; we do not store any of your information.
 Thank you and share the love.– Teri & Dave

 Game time or anytime your team has a crispy craving, whip up a batch of our vegan, gluten free crispy cauliflower.
-Choose your sauce – hot or sweet?
+Choose your sauce – hot buffalo or sweet Asian?
 Better yet, make them both!

 Choose Gluten Free, Non-GMO & Organic Ingredients.

 Substitutions: Do you need to swap out an ingredient?
 Click here for suggestions.